EamonnHegarty/tarkov-ai/README.md

-# Tarkov AI Dashboard (Working Title)
+# Tarkov AI Dashboard

-This project aims to be a full-stack Next.js application that pulls in data about Escape from Tarkov from multiple sources (e.g., Reddit, Wikis, patch notes, etc.), stores it in a vector database, and then provides both an AI-powered chatbot interface and data visualizations to help players get insights into the game.
+This project is a full-stack Next.js application that pulls in data about Escape from Tarkov from multiple sources (e.g., Reddit, Wikis), stores it in a vector database, and provides both an AI-powered chatbot interface and data visualizations to help players get insights into the game.

-This version 1 of the readme serves as a guide for what I want to build and how it will work.

 ## Table of Contents